 The proliferation of regulated wagering options will go some way to combatting the illegal market.
 Prior to PASPA’s demise, the AGA estimated that US citizens were betting on sports with underground bookmakers and offshore sites to the tune of $150 billion a year.

 By the end of 2019, McDonnell anticipates that between 20 and 25 states will have regulated sports betting.
-In the last few months, there has already been a wave of states new that legalized sports betting, including Tennessee and Indiana.
+In the last few months, there has already been a wave of states new that legalized sports wagering, including Indiana and online sports betting in Tennessee.